skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-2refactoringIntro.md

 - Rename the variable `t` to `total`.
 We need to do this consistently, and also to make sure there isn't already a variable named `total`.
 A good rule of thumb if you do it manually is this: Change its name in its declaration, then find all the places that the compiler complains about.
 Note how many places this had to change in, phew lots of work!
 - Rename the variable `c` to `courses`.
 This counts the number of courses that we count towards the gpa.
 - It seems that `l` stands for a `letter` grade so we'll use that name instead.
 We do this using the automated refactoring menu.
 - We now select that whole `switch` statement, and extract it into a separate method.
 Since the switch statement changes the `total` value, we will need to make it return an `int`.
 And really if we notice the various statements like `t += 1.33;` we probably want our function to simply return the `1.33`, and do the addition at the end.
-So our code will say something like: `total += getGradeForLetter(letter);`
+So our code will say something like: `total += getGradeForLetter(letter);`.
+We do these changes gradually: First we create the new method, copy the code over and fix any syntax errors.
+Then we replace the original code, and make sure the tests still pass.
-- The statement `!letter.equals("W")` is really meant to determine if the letter grade should count for credit. we therefore want to replace it with a method call: `countsForCredit(letter)`
+- The statement `!letter.equals("W")` is really meant to determine if the letter grade should count for credit.
+We therefore want to replace it with a method call: `countsForCredit(letter)`
 - It seems that the line `courses == 0 ?
 0 : total / courses` computes the total gpa, so we'll extract it into a function `computeGPA`.
 - There are some `scanner.next("\\s*\\w+\\s*");` lines at the beginning.
 Actually these two lines serve different purposes: The first reads the course department prefix, while the other reads the course number and letter grade.
 We extract them in two function `readPrefix` and `readCourseNo`.
 In the future, the code for these might no longer be the same.
 - The `scanner.next("[ABCDFW][+-]?");` pattern reads a letter grade.
 We again extract it to a `readLetterGrade` method.